 Types of NC Workers' Compensation Benefits

-Disability in workers’ compensation cases relates to an injured worker’s ability to earn wages rather than his/her physical ability.
+Disability, as used in NC workers' compensation cases, relates to an injured worker’s ability to earn wages rather than his/her physical ability.
 North Carolina Workers’ Compensation Law defines “disability” as such:

 “The term ‘disability’ means incapacity because of an injury to earn the wages which the employee was receiving at the time of injury in the same or any other employment.”
 N.C.
 Gen. Stat. §97-2(9). **Please note that the NC workers compensation definition of disability is not related to physical infirmity **

 There are four types of disability based compensation in which an injured worker may be entitled to receive based on North Carolina Law.
 The disability compensation benefits are: (1) Temporary total disability compensation; (2) Temporary partial disability compensation; (3) Permanent total disability compensation; and (4) Permanent partial disability compensation.
 North Carolina Workers’ Compensation law has changed significantly in recent years regarding disability compensation.
 It is important to note that the injured worker must prove disability in each category that he/she makes a claim for benefits.
 An experienced North Carolina workers’ compensation attorney can assist an injured worker in obtaining disability compensation benefits when the employer’s insurance company wants to withhold these benefits.